realitycollective/com.realitycollective.service-framework-docs/docs/basics/06_platform_system.md

 > Remember a Service or Module can only be registered ONCE per interface.

-**NOTE**, that code still has to compile in the editor regardless of what platform the Service or Module is targetting, so you will still need to include Preprocessor Directives (#if statements) for any code that cannot be compiled on different platforms.
+**NOTE**, code still has to compile in the editor regardless of what platform the Service or Module is targeting, so you will still need to include Preprocessor Directives (#if statements) for any code that cannot be compiled on different platforms.

 ---

 ## IPlatform